Advik-B/CurseForge-API-CPP/README.md

 [cfapi-docs]: https://wow.curseforge.com/api/docs
 [python-cfapi]: https://github.com/Advik-B/CurseForge-API/

 This is a no-compromise CurseForge API wrapper for C++.
-It is a re-write of [Curseforge API][python-cfapi] which is maintained & actively developed by me.
+It is a re-write of [Curseforge API][python-cfapi] which is also maintained & actively developed by me.

 This project is still in development, and is not yet ready for production use.